bhanurekha567/Team-03-MRP/README.md

    - Average computer skill scores
    - Total employed people count

-> The dashboard is fully interactive.
-You can mix and match filters to see how employment trends and skill data change based on your selections.

 ## Features

 -  Matches students to suitable job roles based on their skills and preferences